kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 ## Requirements

-- Apache 2.4 installed in one of the two main Linux familes (Debian, Ubuntu, Pop!_OS, etc or Fedora, Red Hat, AlmaLinux, Rocky Linux, etc).
+- One of the two main Linux familes (Debian, Ubuntu, Pop!_OS, etc or Fedora, Red Hat, AlmaLinux, Rocky Linux, etc).

 - Root or sudo permissions.

+- Apache 2.4 with mod_rewrite, mod_proxy, mod_headers, and mod_setenvif (mod_cfml is optional and not modified by this package).

 - Lucee-related directives found in global Apache config as well as site-specific `.htaccess` will be migrated into semantically correct `.conf` files (e.g. `lucee-proxy.conf`) and `<VirtualHost>` blocks to enable toggling (also best practice for performance, consistency, security, and manageability).